-In 2005, Marsalis was appointed Messenger of Peace by Mr. Kofi Annan, Secretary-General of the United Nations.
-He serves on Lieutenant Governor Landrieu's National Advisory Board for Culture, Recreation and Tourism, a national advisory board to guide the Lieutenant Governor's administration's plans to rebuild Louisiana's tourism and cultural economies.
+In 2005, Marsalis was appointed Messenger of Peace by Kofi Annan, Secretary-General of the United Nations.
 He has also been named to the Bring New Orleans Back Commission, New Orleans Mayor C. Ray Nagin's initiative to help rebuild New Orleans culturally, socially, economically and uniquely for every citizen.
-He helped lead the effort to construct Jazz at Lincoln Center's new home - Frederick P. Rose Hall - the first education, performance and broadcast facility devoted to jazz, which opened in October 2004.
+He helped lead the effort to construct Jazz at Lincoln Center's new home, Frederick P. Rose Hall, the first education, performance and broadcast facility devoted to jazz; which opened in October 2004.